isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 ``partner-in-maintenance`` state.
 However, if the server has already transitioned to the ``partner-down`` state as a result of detecting that the partner is offline, canceling the maintenance is no longer possible.
-In that case, it is necessary to restart the other server and allowing it to complete its normal state negotiation process.
+In that case, it is necessary to restart the other server and allow it to complete its normal state negotiation process.

 Upgrading from Older HA Versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To upgrade from an older HA hook library to the current version, the
 administrator must shut down one of the servers and rely on the failover
-mechanism to force the online server to transition to the ``partner-down`` state
+mechanism to force the online server to transition to the ``partner-down`` state,
-and start serving all DHCP clients.
-Once the hook library on the first server is
+where it starts serving all DHCP clients.
+Once the hook library on the first
-upgraded to a current version, the ``ha-maintenance-start`` command can be used
+server is upgraded to a current version, the ``ha-maintenance-start`` command
-to upgrade the second server.
+can be used to upgrade the second server.

 In such a case, shut down the server running the old version.
 Next, send the
 ``ha-maintenance-start`` command to the server that has been upgraded.
 This